-Is Walking Good For People With Lower Back Pain?
+Is Walking A Good Activity For People With Back Pain?

-Whether that is by chatting to other dog walkers as you take Buster for his morning constitutional.
+Whether that's by chatting to other dog walkers as you take Buster for his morning constitutional.

 Or going for a Sunday afternoon stroll with your friends and family.

 You can use your time walking for more than just exercise.

 And it's an activity you can easily incorporate into your day without having to set aside big chunks of time to do it.

 Add to that the fact that it's free and can be done anywhere and at anytime.